 Nuts and seeds are rich sources of protein, healthy fats and antioxidants.
 According to the Food and Drug Administration, scientific evidence suggests that eating 1.5 ounces per day of most nuts as part of a diet low in saturated fat and cholesterol may reduce the risk of heart disease.
 Heart disease is the leading cause of death in the United States.

-Walnuts and flax seed contain alpha-linolenic acid (ALA), the same omega-3 fatty acid found in salmon and fish oil.
+Walnuts and flax seed contain alpha-linolenic acid (ALA), an omega-3 fatty acid similar to those found in salmon and fish oil.
 ALA is an “essential” fatty acid.
 Your body can not synthesize it on its own and needs it for optimal cell function and metabolism.

 Most nuts and seeds contain good fats like monounsaturated fatty acids.
 We have been conditioned to think that all fats are bad, but that couldn't be further from the truth.
 Good fats can improve your cardiovascular health when eaten in moderation.
 They help lower total cholesterol levels and increase your HDL, or good cholesterol.
 These good fats can help you maintain healthy cells, which is important in keeping your skin looking healthy and helping your body fight a number of diseases.
 Monounsaturated fatty acids have also been found to reduce inflammation of cells and tissues.
 This anti-inflammatory quality combined with the protein found in nuts and seeds can help you recover from strenuous physical activity and help your body repair muscle.